Nanoslic Anti-Graffiti Coatings

 NanoSlic nanocoatings combine hydrophobic and oleophobic nanotechnology to protect surfaces from all kinds of damage.
 They not only resist water- and oil-based substances, but also provide protection against scratches, chemicals, sun fading, and more.

-Composed primarily of silica and structured with silica bonds, NanoSlic endures at a huge range of temperatures.
-It’s engineered to withstand all sorts of harsh conditions and keep the surface beneath safe from oil, water, chemicals, rust, and more.
-9H pencil hardness guards against scratches, too.
+NanoSlic maintains its properties over a large temperature range It’s engineered to withstand harsh conditions and protects the surface from oil, water, chemicals and more.
+9H pencil hardness guards against scratches and another abrasion.

-Unlike other ceramic coatings on the market, NanoSlic does not require a complicated application process with high-temperature firing.
+Unlike other ceramic coatings on the market, NanoSlic does not require a complicated application process.

 - Almost any metal, ceramic, plastic, or polymer surface

-Order a sample of NanoSlic’s anti-graffiti coating and test it out for yourself.
+Order a sample of NanoSlic anti-graffiti coating and test it out for yourself.